 For his part, Aqil commented on the January report, noting that the international community should exert more pressure on the Ethiopian government regarding the recent government practices, which have become bloodier in recent months.
 While the human rights expert reiterated his recommendation regarding the need to open fair and thorough investigations after the deaths of hundreds of victims in the regions of Benishangul Gomes and Tigray.

 In a related context, Basant Essam El Din, a researcher at the Foundation's African Affairs and Sustainable Development Unit, stated that ethnic fighting has become no less dangerous than terrorism and extremist ideology, as ethnic differences have caused the deaths of more than 290 people in several African countries this month.
 On the other hand, the researcher indicated the importance of activating the principles of dialogue and raising awareness among young men and women, whether to resolve ethnic differences or to limit the spread of terrorist and extremist ideas.

-It is worth noting that the continent of Africa comes within the interest of the Maat Foundation for Peace, Development and Human Rights, as it is a member of the General Assembly in the Economic, Social and Cultural Council of the African Union, has observer status in the African Commission on Human and Peoples' Rights, and is also the North African region coordinator in the group of major non-governmental organizations In Africa of the United Nations Department of Economic and Social Affairs.
+Notably, Africa is among the issues of concern to Maat for Peace, Development and Human rights, being a member of the General Assembly for the Economic, Social & Cultural Council (ECOSOCC) of the Africa Union (AU).
+Moreover, Maat serves as an Observer in The African Commission on Human and People’s Rights (ACHPR) and as a Northern African Coordinator in the major Non-Governmental Organizations (NGOs) in Africa of the United Nations Department of Economic and Social Affairs (UN DESA).